CyanEngineer/PokemonRandomizer/README.md

   - Unique
     - Issues:
       - Darmanital Standard Galarian
+      - Urshifu??
+Should Gmax Single Strike be considered not-unique?
 - Etc.
   - ~~Baby~~
   - ~~Legendary~~
   - ~~Mythical~~
   - Starter?

+Try extending json with filtering parameters

-Make sure filter pool is only updated when the filters have been changed
+~~Make sure filter pool is only updated when the filters have been changed~~

 Make sure it is handled when no pokemon match filters